Svartisen subglacial observatory

 Svartisen Subglacial Laboratory is situated under 200 m of ice in northern Norway.
 The laboratory provides a unique opportunity for direct access to the bed of a temperate glacier for the purposes of measuring sub-glacial parameters and performing experiments on the ice.

 NEW!
 Subglacial and other data from the laboratory are available here to download.

 View fact sheet (norwegian)

-A subglacial intake was constructed beneath Engabreen, one of the valley glaciers draining western Svartisen, for hydro-electrical purposes.
+A subglacial intake was established beneath Engabreen, one of the valley glaciers draining western Svartisen, in an extensive tunnel network constructed as part of a hydropower development.
 Permanent tunnels were made through the rock underneath the glacier and lead to access points that open directly at the ice-bed interface.

 Sampling basal sediment rich glacier ice in the ice cave using a chain-saw.
 Photo Miriam Jackson.